Success is a moving target. So instead of chasing it, here are the 15 success mantras to be successful in whatever you

 If you are not good enough at something, outsource and get it done the way it should be done instead of you doing it all yourself to be an average.

-You can be working hours to get an averagely good logo for your company, but it makes a lot more sense to hire a designer on Upwork.com or 99Designs.com and get a professional logo designed for your blog.
+You can be working hours to get an averagely good logo for your company, but it makes a lot more sense to hire a designer on sites like Upwork.com or 99Designs.com and get a professional logo designed for your blog.

 4. Knows Less is More

 Are you trying too many things?

-Reduce your focus on few great things over all good things.
+Reduce your focus on a few great things overall good things.

 As an entrepreneur, there can be so many social media websites where you can focus your marketing efforts, and it could be that none of them are working for you, or all of them are just working for you.

-Drop all but one marketing channels and focus all your time, energy and money on that one channel.
-Focus on being best at it and once mastered move over to the next one.
+Drop all but one marketing channel and focus all your time, energy, and money on that one channel.
+Focus on being best at it and, once mastered, move over to the next one.

 Take one step at a time and aim for less.
 Channelize all your time and effort in one direction, and it is the best success mantras of all time.

 Source: Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 5. Be Ahead of the Learning Curve

-Being a B.Tech in IT and still able to learn trading as well as investing in the stock market is because I always like to remain ahead of my learning curve.
+Being a B.Tech in IT and still able to learn to trade as well as investing in the stock market is because I always like to remain ahead of my learning curve.

-I like to learn things and trading and investing in market is something where I read that 90% of Indian retail investors get it wrong.
-This made me to try it to see how everyone can get it wrong.
+I like to learn things and trading, and investing in the market is something where I read that 90% of Indian retail investors get it wrong.
+It made me try it to see how everyone can get it wrong.

-I will still consider myself a student and is still learning the process of investing, but I am able to generate returns on my investment that are better than many mutual funds’ fund manager who are considered to be financial experts.
+I will still consider myself a student and am still learning the process of investing.
+Again, I can generate returns on my investment that are better than many mutual funds’ fund manager who is considered to be financial experts.